MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - **codePush.SyncStatus.SYNC_IN_PROGRESS** *(7)* - There's an ongoing `sync` operation running that prevents the current call from being executed.

 The `sync` method can be called anywhere you want to check for an update.
 That could be in the `componentWillMount` lifecycle event of your root component, the onPress handler of a `<TouchableHighlight>` component, in the callback of a periodic timer, or whatever else makes sense for your needs.
-Like the `checkForUpdate` method, it will perform the network request to check for an update in the background, so it won't impact your UI thread and/or JavaScript thread's responsiveness.
+Like the `checkForUpdate` method, it does the network request to check for an update in the background, so it won't impact your UI thread and/or JavaScript thread's responsiveness.

 ### Package objects